PoGOHWH/iitc-ce-pogo-s2/README.md

 <img src="https://gitlab.com/AlfonsoML/pogo-s2/raw/master/assets/tampermonkey_install.png">
 Click the Install button and load again the Ingress Intel page.

 If you are using IITCm on Android, then <a href='https://gitlab.com/AlfonsoML/pogo-s2/raw/master/s2check.user.js?inline=false'>Click on this link</a>, and you might be prompted to open in IITCm (accept it if you have this option), or the file might be downloaded automatically (as either s2check.user.js or s2check.txt).
 If the file has been downloaded, then open IITCm, go to Settings->Plugins and click the 3 dots menu to add a plugin and select the file that you have downloaded.
-If the file is grayed out, [check this screenshot to switch the file picker](https://twitter.com/PogoCells/status/1103547605521481728), this problem will be fixed in the next release of IITCm.

 Then you'll get the install prompt
 <img src="https://gitlab.com/AlfonsoML/pogo-s2/raw/master/assets/install_prompt.jpg">
 After successfully installing the plugin, it will be available under User Plugins->Layer and you have to enable it (click the checkbox)